yaleman/github_linter/github_linter/fixes/security_md/SECURITY.md

 ## Supported Versions

-Only the latest released version is supported - if a major issue appears, old ones will be considered for patching, or yanked.
+Typically, only the latest released version is supported for patches - if a major issue appears, old ones will be considered for patching, or yanked.

 ## Reporting a Vulnerability